-I recently heard former detective Joe Kenda of the television show Homicide Hunter say that when he reached the scene of a crime, his first action was to stop the chaos.
+I recently heard former detective Joe Kenda of the television show Homicide Hunter say that his first action was stopping the chaos when he reached the crime scene.
 As he explained it, he cleared non-essential people from the scene, cleared his head, and clarified for those remaining what their next steps should be.

 Clear non-essential thoughts

-Royale Scuderi, posting on Lifehack, wrote an article that suggests three steps to clear non-essential thoughts.
-Go ahead and look, what she suggests is simple, doable, and important.
+In posting on Lifehack, Royale Scuderi wrote an article that suggests three steps to clear non-essential thoughts.
+Go ahead and look; what she suggests is simple, doable, and important.

 Clear your head